sabino-pereira/SAGE/README.md

 **SAGE** might be your new best friend if you work with the [Stibo STEP MDM platform](https://www.stibosystems.com/platform).
 Built to scratch a personal itch within to create something within the Stibo STEP ecosystem, this tool has evolved from a hobby project into a robust tool that can help developers in their daily work.
 Think of it as a centralized dashboard to manage and monitor multiple Stibo STEP instances.
 Feedback is always welcome, please open an issue or discussion if you have ideas for improvements.

+>This is a personal project and not affiliated or endorsed by Stibo Systems.
+It's expected that the user knows what they are doing when implementing it.

 ## Features